Moreloja/Moreloja/README.md

 - ⚠️ The project is under **very active** development.
 - ⚠️ Expect bugs and breaking changes.

+## MusicBrainz Tags

+This progam heavily relies on MusicBrainz IDs.
+Make sure your music is tagged.

+You can always use [Maloja](https://github.com/krateng/maloja) instead.

 ## Installation

 ### Docker